Nextome/nextome.github.io/docs/Nextome SDK/Getting Started/ios-getting-started.md

     pod init
     ```

 6. To your Podfile, be sure that the platform is at least 13.2 then add the CocoaPods specs source and our Nextome source.
-Then add the PhoenixSdk pod
+Then add the NextomeLocalization pod

     ```
     platform :ios, '13.2'